 - Sign in to Azure portal.

-- In the left-hand navigation pane, click the Azure Active Directory service, click App registrations, and click New application registration.
+- In the left-hand navigation pane, click the App registrations service, and click New registration.

 - When the Create page appears, enter your application's registration information: